 In other cases, such as the individual tagging of documents or other such items, it's more the ability to hybrid identification with a simple frictionless security element quickly and easily.

 We have been testing and working with almost all the authentication tags on the market for many years.
 As a result, we are very aware of the power of these tags but also how important it is to use them correctly.

-Seritag currently offer three options to allow our customers to use authentication tags :
+Seritag currently offer two options to allow our customers to use authentication tags :

 It's important to understand that while these tags are very powerful and encoding/authentication the tags is complicated, using them is actually very easy.
 We can handle the supply, provision and authentication process - you simply need to add them to your product.